yarhtut/Zelandia_PHP_Slim_Api/README.md

 #Admin Panel

-Admin can add new, update, delete (CRUD) all with JQuery Ajax.
+Admin can add new , update, delete (CRUD) for all categories,students and schools.

 <img src="http://i.imgur.com/yGBPSAx.png">